In this guide we’ll take a look at the best garden furniture to leave outside.

 This set is made from PE rattan style weave for a classy touch but it’s still durable, weather resistant and low maintenance.
 Simply hose it down with washing-up liquid if you spill sauce or the pigeons take aim.

-Plastic rattan doesn’t fade and this set has a three-year guarantee so you can keep it in the garden throughout the seasons for years to come.
+Plastic rattan doesn’t fade and this set is designed to last in the garden throughout the seasons for years to come.

 Keter Corfu 2 Seater Rattan Sofa Review